-The Beckley/Imperial Psychedelic Research Programme is excited to announce its new collaborative study on psychedelic microdosing.
+The Beckley/Imperial Psychedelic Research Programme launched a collaborative study on psychedelic microdosing.
 The Naturalistic Self-Blinding Microdose Study is designed and led by Dr. Balázs Szigeti and Dr. David Erritzoe MRCPsych of Imperial College London, in partnership with Amanda Feilding of the Beckley Foundation.

 Psychedelic microdosing is a growing phenomenon, with tens of thousands of personal stories existing online.
 These range from entrepreneurs trying to improve workplace efficiency, to individuals struggling with mental health issues.
 Despite the growing popularity of microdosing, there is only anecdotal evidence for many of its apparent benefits.
 The Beckley/Imperial Psychedelic Research Programme, which in 2016 produced the world’s first fMRI images of the human brain on LSD, is now undertaking the first placebo-controlled naturalistic study into psychedelic microdosing.